5afe/safe/specs/change_password/01_main.rst

 - User is on still on the screen to enter the current password.
 - App password is not changed.
 - User can still unlock the app with the old password.
+- User can still confirm transactions the old password.

 4.4.
 Password does not meet requirements